-From 2020-21, MAP Co-Investigator Harla Sara Octarra is working through baseline activities which will inform national curricula through the provision of additional materials, training and expertise related to the use of arts-based methods for peacebuilding.
+From 2020-21, MAP Co-Investigator Harla Sara Octarra and her team from Atma Jaya Catholic University of Indonesia is working through baseline activities which will inform youth policy through the provision of additional materials, training and expertise related to the use of arts-based methods for peacebuilding.

-MAP will equip street-connected children with tools to explore and communicate issues of importance in their lives to inform the policy sphere, which has hitherto either neglected the rights of these children or seen them as ’the problem’ rather than addressing root causes, such as violence in the home and community.
+MAP will equip the young people (ages between 12 and 24 years old) and their care workers/adult facilitators with tools to explore and communicate issues of importance in the young people’s lives to inform the policy sphere, which has hitherto either neglected the rights of these children or seen them as ’the problem’ rather than addressing root causes, such as violence in the home and community.

 As with all of MAP Phase One projects, the Indonesia strand of MAP focus on arts-based practices and approaches.
-These approaches have focused on local cultural forms such as Pela Gandong (from Ambon) which have been used to adapt traditional ceremonies and dances for peacebuilding between Catholic and Muslim schools in areas of former violence, alongside Kelola (folk theatre) that uses local and traditional stories to explore community problems.
+These approaches have focused on local cultural forms such as Lenong (from Jakarta), a traditional theatre form which has been used as people’s entertainment and now is evolving to meet the appetite of wider audience, including young people.
+The traditional – and now evolving – theatre is rampant with humour, rhymes, live music, and interactions with audience – the ingredients to explore community problems.

 In December 2019, MAP Co-Investigators undertook a four-day scoping visit to Jakarta, Indonesia, to explore how varied arts-based approaches have been and can be used to create dialogue and to explore the synergies between MAP and the aims and objectives of related peacebuilding projects.